-We have been hard at work on Habitat since fall 2015 and are now excited to share it with you, as an open-source project licensed under the Apache 2.0 License.
+We have been hard at work on Habitat since fall 2015 and are very excited to share it with you as an open-source project licensed under the Apache 2.0 License.
 You can find the source on the Habitat GitHub repository.

-While we believe the foundational elements of Habitat are in place, we lack the wide variety of scenarios that come from building, deploying and managing applications in the real world.
-This is where we hope you'll come in and contribute code upon the strong foundation we've laid.
+While we believe the foundational elements of Habitat are in place, there will always be more work to do to make sure that we provide the best possible experience in building, deploying and managing applications in the real world.
+This is where we hope you'll come in and contribute to our community.

 The best way to find out how to contribute to Habitat is in our Contributing.md.
 It is a living document that covers almost all of the aspects of project governance from our triage process, to support channels and workstation setup.
 It's a great jumping off point.

 All participants in the Habitat community are expected to read and follow the Code of Conduct.

 The Habitat project is largely written in Rust, which may be a new language for you.
 We hope that doesn't dissuade you from getting involved.
 In our repo you'll find issues labeled with both